-Introduce yourself clearly, explain what you are calling/ emailing about.
-Explain what you want them to do, i.e. ask them if they would be interested in covering the story/ attend and film the event (where appropriate).
+Introduce yourself clearly, explain what you are calling or emailing about.

+Explain what you want them to do, i.e. ask them if they would be interested in covering the story/ attending and filming the event (where appropriate).

 Feel free to chase them up later that day or the next day to check they have received the email, for example, or to see if they are looking to cover the activity.